PgBiel/elembic/docs/book/src/misc/reference/elements.md

 // Apply default rules + special rules for these elements (if they need it)
 #show: e.prepare(elemA, elemB)

-// Apply default rules only
+// Apply default rules only (enable custom references for all elements)
 #show: e.prepare()
 ```